 The Nashville Symphony’s community engagement programs annually reach more than 175,000 people from across Middle Tennessee.

-The Nashville Symphony seeks to share the experience of orchestral music with Middle Tennessee’s growing and increasingly diverse population.
-Equally important is making Schermerhorn Symphony Center accessible to as many people as possible.
-The Symphony can achieve these goals by continuing its free concert offerings while exploring new ways of reaching out to different cross-sections of the community.
+The Nashville Symphony seeks to share the experience of orchestral music with Middle Tennessee’s growing and increasingly diverse population, both by inviting people to Schermerhorn Symphony Center and taking the orchestra out to parks and other venues in the community.

 The success of the Symphony’s community engagement programs is determined by total number of people served, demand for the orchestra’s services by the public, successful implementation of high-quality presentations, the ability to reschedule due to unforeseen events, and feedback from the public and community partners.

 The Nashville Symphony has held annual community concerts for many years.
-Some of these, including the “Let Freedom Sing!” concert and concerts in the outlying communities of Lebanon and Shelbyville, are community events, involving volunteer committees and collaborations with other organizations.
+Some of these, including the “Let Freedom Sing!” concert and concerts in the outlying communities of Lebanon and Shelbyville, are community events that involve volunteer committees and collaborations with other organizations.
 Attendance at these concerts is routinely high — including a completely packed house for the “Let Freedom Sing!” concert.
-The NSO routinely performs during Nashville’s annual Fourth of July concert in Riverfront Park – exposing more than 150,000 people to a live orchestral performance.
+The Symphony performs during Nashville’s annual Fourth of July concert in Riverfront Park – exposing more than 100,000 people to a live orchestral performance.
 In addition, demand for the Nashville Symphony’s services is high, and the orchestra attempts to accommodate as many concerts as the musicians’ schedules will allow.

 Alan D. Valentine joined the Nashville Symphony as its President and CEO in June 1998.
 Since then, he has presided over an unprecedented period of growth at the Symphony, highlighted by seven GRAMMY® Awards and 14 GRAMMY® nominations; dozens of highly regarded and best-selling CD releases on the Naxos and Decca labels; a total of nine national television broadcasts, one of which won the Symphony an Emmy Award; multiple national radio appearances; a critically acclaimed Carnegie Hall debut and sold-out East Coast tour; two consecutive and very successful endowment campaigns in which a total of $145 million was raised; and the construction of the world-class, acoustically superb Schermerhorn Symphony Center, which opened in September 2006.